 - The Journey ID

-- Which branch and deployment of the application that triggered the Journey
+- Which branch and deployment of the application that triggered the Session

-- Whether or not the Journey is still active
+- Whether or not the Journey is still Session

-- When the Journey fired its last Event
+- When the Session fired its last Event

 - The browser, device, and IP addressed used to access the application